 Cotswold Water Park Leisure Map

-Available free in many outlets around the Cotswold Water Park, the Leisure Map for 2013 identifies the main attractions and facilities, along with footpaths, cyclepaths and bridleways.
+Available free in many outlets around the Cotswold Water Park, the Leisure Map identifies the main attractions and facilities, along with footpaths, cyclepaths and bridleways.
 Call in to the Gateway Centre to collect your copy anytime between 9am - 5pm seven days a week.

 Download a Leisure Map (pdf 5mb)

 (Please note it is an A2 format so it will have to be pieced togther!)

 The Thames and Severn canal, along with the Stroudwater Navigation, was built to join the Rivers Thames and Severn in 1789.
 The disused canal runs alongside the Gateway Centre, the main information point for the Cotswold Water Park.

 Abandoned by 1933, the canal is now undergoing a phased restoration, beginning with a 7 mile length between Stonehouse and Brimscombe, near Stroud.

 You can explore the towpath heading North for 3 miles from the Gateway Centre to Siddington, or for 2 miles South from the Gateway Centre to Latton.
 With care, you can reach Eysey Manor, just over a mile beyond Latton.
 These tow paths give excellent opportunities for seeing some stunning wildlife such as bats, water voles, dragonflies, butterflies, glow worms, and various songbirds such as reed bunting, reed warblers and blackcap.